-Nokia Android phones (2017): Everything we know so far
+Nokia Android phones (2017): All we know so far

-Everything you need to know about the new Nokia Android phones
+All you need to know about the new Nokia Android phones

-It’s official: New Nokia smartphones are on the way.
-Here’s what we know so far, including the Nokia Android phones’ release date, specs, price, as well as all the latest news and rumours.
+It’s official: New Nokia smartphones are on the way, and we've been given our introduction to the first of those handsets: the Nokia 6.
+Here’s all we know, including the remaining Nokia Android phones’ release date, specs, price, as well as all the latest news and rumours.

-(Update: 22 December 2016): This month, we saw HMD release its first Nokia-branded handsets.
-Unfortunately, they were feature phones rather than smartphones, so we're still waiting for the Nokia Android blower we've been promised.
-Read on to find out more.

 In December, we heard official word that new Nokia handsets were in development, and that they would run on Google’s Android OS.
 This is a big deal, because it’s been quite a while since we saw authentic Nokia phones.

-Note: (Update: 9 January 2016): HMD has launched its first Nokia-branded handset.
-Unfortunately, it won't be available outside of China, at least for the time being.
-But there's more to come.
-Read on to find out more.